COS301-SE-2024/Dispute-Resolution-Engine/docs/help-page-md/helppage.md

-# Quick introduction to our site?
+# How To:

+## How to File a dispute?

+## How do I design a "Workflow" for the Dispute?

+## How do I upload evidence?

+## How do I delete my account?

+## How do

-# Frequently Asked Questions (FAQ)
+# Frequently Asked Questions (FAQ):
 Have a question about our site here are some commonly asked questions.

 ## What is the purpose of DRE?

 ## What is an Expert?

-## How Do I File a Dispute?
+## What do I need to file a dispute or open a case?

-## How do I design a "Workflow" for the Dispute?
+## How will I know when there is a change to a case/dispute I'm involved with?

 ## If I want to file a case/dispute, Do all participants need to have a registered account?